Hudson Line (Metro-North): Extension of service north of Poughkeepsie

+The MTA announced in October 2025 that one daily Hudson Line round-trip would be extended north of Poughkeepsie to the Albany–Rensselaer station beginning in early 2026.
+The extended trip would make intermediate stops at the Rhinecliff and Hudson stations; no new stations would be built.

 Line description

 The southernmost 11 mi of the Hudson Line, south of Spuyten Duyvil, is not parallel to the Hudson River.
 Much of the line in the Bronx parallels the Harlem River, while the entirety of the line in Manhattan follows Park Avenue.
 North of Spuyten Duyvil, the Hudson Line travels mostly parallel to the river (viewable on the left side northbound and the right side southbound) until the line terminates in Poughkeepsie.

 Manhattan and the Bronx

 Once past 125th Street and over the Harlem River, the Hudson Line departs from the track shared with the Harlem and New Haven Lines, passing first Yankees–East 153rd Street, which offers access to the lower Bronx and Yankee Stadium.
 After it is the employee-only Highbridge stop as it follows the river northward and, at first, the Major Deegan Expressway.

 Marble Hill, technically in Manhattan despite being on the mainland, offers a transfer to the IRT Broadway–Seventh Avenue Line of the New York City Subway at the 225th Street station.
 A short curve away brings the trains to Spuyten Duyvil and its stairs to the street.
 Just past the station, the track rejoins the original Hudson River Railroad, shared with Amtrak, and after one more stop at Riverdale is out of New York City.